bluekamandy/neurofeedback/README.md

 **Closing the eyes** is a very easy way to immediately increase alpha wave activity.
 You can see that when I close my eyes, alpha waves immediately become dominant.

+There is a more a detailed video with chapter markers explaining the entire process [available on my website](https://masoodkamandy.com/index.php/project/neurofeedback/).

 ## Proof-of-Concept Phase: Networking in OpenBCI GUI

 Networking in OpenBCI GUI can be achieved with a variety of formats.
 There are two relevant documents provided by OpenBCI:

 1. [The OpenBCI GUI Networking Output Guide](https://docs.google.com/document/u/1/d/e/2PACX-1vR_4DXPTh1nuiOwWKwIZN3NkGP3kRwpP4Hu6fQmy3jRAOaydOuEI1jket6V4V6PG4yIG15H1N7oFfdV/pub)
 2. [The GUI Widget Guide: Networking Section](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIWidgets#networking)

+This is the networking panel in OpenBCI GUI: